An attack has killed more than 30 people in the border city of Suruc

 He urged the country to unite and said the government would not hesitate in taking action in response to the bombing.

-A Turkish official speaking to CNN on condition of anonymity said the government thinks the attack is "retaliation to the Turkish government's fight against terrorism."
+A Turkish official speaking on condition of anonymity told CNN on Monday that the government thinks the attack is “retaliation to the Turkish government’s fight against terrorism.”

 Turkish President Recep Tayyip Erdogan condemned the attack.